joshuanwalker/Raiders2600/README.md

 ### Special Thanks

-Thanks to Dennis Debro for sharing his reverse engeering attmept so that I could merge it with mine.
+Thanks to Dennis Debro for sharing his reverse engineering attempt so that I could merge it with mine.